Rogan003/CodeQualityEvaluator/README.md

 CodeParser class is a part of codeparser package.
 It has a purpose to get all the java files from the given directory, parse them, add all the methods to his list of methods, and then it has two functions that are actually visible to user - getting the three most complex methods and getting the percentage of method names that are not in camelCase.
 Getting all the java files was done recursively (to also check all the nested directories), searching for all the files with names that end in .java and every java file in the given and nested directories was then parsed.
 The parsing was done with the help of JavaParser library (learned something new!), but every file was also preprocessed before it was parsed (because of a JavaParser bug with string templates).
 After the parsing all the methods found were added to the list of Method objects in CodeParser class.
 Getting the most complex methods and percentage of method names that are not in camelCase was pretty easy, because Method class has methods to evaluate method complexity and to check if the method is named following the camelCase convention.
-All it took then was to run through all the methods and sort them/output the best/output the numbers.
+All it took then was to run through all the methods and sort them/get the best/get the percentage.

 Method class has the two already mentioned method and keeps its own declaration and complexity score (which is an object of the class MethodComplexityScore).
 Evaluate complexity method for a goal has to calculate the number of loops and conditional statements.
 This is written recursively, because each code component inside the method body can also have its own code components (example: nested loops).
 So the method is calculating all loops and conditional statements on the surface, but also the nested ones.